HInteroo/MineSweeper/README.md

 About MineSweeper Wikipedia and how to play via Wikipedia (https://en.wikipedia.org/wiki/Minesweeper_(video_game)):
 > Minesweeper is a single-player puzzle computer game.
 The objective of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighboring mines in each field.
 The game originates from the 1960s, and has been written for many computing platforms in use today.

+# Work In Progress:

+#### NewGame();

+ - Not done yet (11/28/19)
+ - Would like to give it a New Game button allowing the user to restart the game with different tiles

+#### Checking for non-mines and non-clue tiles

+ - just like a regular MineSweeper game, if a empty tile is clicked on and if its sorrounded by empty tiles than these tiles are all flipped in a sense that it lets the user/player know that they are all safe tiles.

 # Description of each Methods:

 #### MineSweeper();